pikvm/pikvm/docs/pass.md

 Please note the feature is still new and will be improved.

 * The video cannot be shown simultaneously on the display or in a remote access session.
-    During a remote session, you will see the `STREAM IS ACTIVE` text on the display instad of image.
+    During a remote session, you will see the `STREAM IS ACTIVE` text on the display instead of the image.

 * Audio is not supported at the moment.